 About the Specialty Crops Program

-This project is a three-year study to help truffle growers monitor their orchards.
+This project was a three year study to help truffle growers monitor their orchards.
+We continue to maintain our orchards and have been harvesting truffles since 2017.

 This program connects farm seekers with landowners.